 The recurring element from those videos is the comments with the redirecting timestamps to suggestive scenes in the videos.
 It would be a good start for YouTube to start analyzing the comments section of each video starring a minor and check the timestamped scenes – a further step would be to cut those scenes from the videos or send a warning to the creator of the video that their video will be deleted.

 2# Analyze user behaviors

 If YouTube increased their user behavior analysis, they’re more likely to eliminate pedophiles channels as long as they’re interacting with this type of content and exposing themselves.
-We’re more likely to terminate their child exploitation at least on one platform and prevent them from contacting each other in the comments section.

 3# Tag videos

 Flagging videos that violate the guidelines must be taken more seriously.
 YouTube should be able to update their flagging guidelines so that even minors videos are taken down when they contain suggestive poses or sexual figures that might be taken as self-entertaining material for child predators.